 I’ve only recently seen the new Bing WordPress plugin and thought I’d run an experiment.
-Share my findings with you a review of sorts, and let you know whether or not it’s with installing the Bing plugin.
+Share my findings with you a review of sorts, and let you know whether or not it’s worth installing the Bing plugin.

 Look, I’ll be honest with you.
 I’ve been focusing far too long on Google, and Bing often got overlooked, that’s a shame.